Cray-HPE/docs-csm/troubleshooting/pxe_runbook.md

 dhcp-range=interface:bond0,10.1.1.33,10.1.1.233,10m
 ```

-* Here is an example of what the Spine switch configuration should be.
+* Here is an example of what the spine switch configuration should be.